 An important aspect of the project is the load monitoring that is done (in the case of the timber project) at the consignee weighbridges.
 The primary purpose of the weighing is to monitor the payload of each vehicle on delivery at the pulp mills.
-Currently, only the vehicle or combination mass of each vehicle is recorded, as the mills have platform rather than multi-deck scales.
+Currently, only the vehicle or combination mass is recorded, as the mills have platform rather than multi-deck scales.
 Thus only the total vehicle or combination mass and not the individual axle and axle unit masses are measured and monitored.
 A future development in the project could be the requirement for multi-deck scales in place of platform scales.
 The weighbridge data is made available to the project team, which allows the monitoring of overloading and under-loading by operator and by mill.
 The standard deviation of the loads is also determined per operator, which gives an indication of the degree of control on the vehicle loading procedure.
 This enables a certain amount of benchmarking to be done and reporting on best and worst practice in the industry.
 The tare masses of the various vehicle combinations are also monitored, again giving an indication of best practice.
 For example, the tare mass of seven-axle vehicle combinations (1222) used for transporting timber has reduced from approximately 27 tons in 1992 to less than 17 tons in 2002.
 This has resulted in an increase in the legal payload of 34%.
+Some of the old designs are still in operation, forcing transport operators using these to overload in order to match the higher payload of the newer, lighter designs.

 Although not considered as one of the rules of compliance, a prerequisite for becoming an accredited operator is that all production vehicles must be coded (which enables the monitoring process) and that 96 per cent of all vehicle/combination masses must fall within the legal load plus the tolerance for a minimum of three consecutive months.
 Opinions have been expressed that allowing 4 per cent of vehicle trips to be prosecutable (more that 5 per cent overloaded) is unacceptable, and that no vehicles of an accredited operator should be found to be prosecutable.
 However, a pragmatic approach has been adopted initially.
 In any event, an improvement by an individual operator from 40% (or as much as 100%) of vehicle trips being prosecutable to less than 4% is a significant improvement!
-These statistics would never be observed at provincial weighbridges, as in most cases less than 5% of all overloaded vehicles are weighed at provincial weighbridges and in addition, there are numerous routes in the country where no overload control is done at all.
+These statistics would never be observed at provincial weighbridges, as in most cases less than 5% of all vehicle trips are weighed at provincial weighbridges and in addition, there are numerous routes in the country where no overload control is done at all.